FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **Block Pricing**

  A pricing approach where the cost of a particular resource or service is determined based on predefined quantities or tiers of usage.
-In these scenarios, the Pricing Quantity can be different from the Usage Quantity.
+In these scenarios, the Pricing Unit and the corresponding Pricing Quantity can be different from the Usage Unit and Usage Quantity.

 **Charge**